olliesmith3/udderless_customer_site/README.md

       - If a customer is not withing the postcode range then allow them to register interest.
       - Send confirmation emails.
       - Accessible to blind and deaf.

+### Adding a react front end

+- One part of this involved adding axios, a library that allows you to make API requests.
+This will help to turn the app into two apps, a rails API with a React front end